CyanEngineer/PokemonRandomizer/README.md

   - Squawkabilly (blue, yellow and white "official art" are 3D)
   - Burmy (not Wormadam)
   - Flabebe + Floette
-  - Busted Mimikyu doesn't have official artwork.
-May be enough reason to use HOME in alternate form list
 - Arceus + Silvally
   - Types are only in pokemon_v2_pokemonformtypes (except normal)
   - Missing Dream World sprites (Silvally - not sure about Arceus)